-The artist was celebrated in 2017 both at the 57th Venice Biennial and at Documenta 14, in the two Athens and Kassel venues, and in 2018 she was the protagonist of the important monogram Il filo e l’infinito at Palazzo Pitti in Florence.
+Maria Lai passed away in Cardedu on April 16, 2013.
+The artist was celebrated in 2017 at both the 57th Venice Biennale and Documenta 14, at the double venues in Athens and Kassel, and in 2018 she was featured in the major monographic exhibition Il filo e l’infinito at Palazzo Pitti in Florence.